rapharbk/LearningPython/README.md

 ### Day 3 -
 I didn't have much time today, so I was only able to study for a short while.
 My project folder is starting to fill up, and the organization is still a bit unclear.
 I will make an effort to improve it later on.

+### Day 4 -
+Today, I dedicated about 2 hours to studying.
+We worked on creating a game called "SecretWord," and later on, I attempted to make an improved version by adding hints.
+It might not be the most impressive thing in the world, but it's functioning, which is definitely a positive outcome.